alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

   {% wide_image 2018/P9210142 %}
 </figure>

-Based on the signs, I think this was the chimney for the [annealing furnace][annealing].
+This was the chimney for the [annealing furnace][annealing].
 Annealing is the process of heating iron and steel to very high temperatures, allowing the internal structure to rearrange, and then cooling it back down.
 This makes the plates less brittle and more malleable, so the tinplates can be shaped without breaking.

-At the base of the chimney, you can see what looks like the remains of a furnace:
+At the base of the chimney, you can see the remains of some furnaces:

 <figure class="wide_img">
   {% wide_image 2018/P9210147 %}